What We Do

 - sexual orientation.

 Among human rights abuses, torture is one of the most traumatic and destructive human experiences.
 The purpose of torture, through the infliction of severe physical or mental suffering, is to break the will of the victim and ultimately to destroy his or her humanity.

 Torture can have devastating consequences for the victim's physical and mental well-being.
 Physical symptoms can range from joint and muscle pain to neurological damage.
 Psychological consequences of torture can include depression, anxiety and post-traumatic stress symptoms.
-Please also consult the UN Definition of Torture and the World Medical Association’s Declaration of Tokyo.

 What makes you unique?

 We are the only comprehensive torture treatment center in the New York City.
 However, PSOT is a member of the National Consortium of Torture Treatment Programs (NCTTP) and the International Rehabilitation Council for Torture Victims (IRCT).

 How do clients find out about your program?

 Clients are referred to the Program through word of mouth within their communities and immigrant community groups, resettlement agencies, human rights organizations, and other social, medical and legal service providers.
 The Program also receives referrals from asylum officers and DHS immigration detention facilities in the New York area.

 What is the demographic breakdown of your clients?

 Among our new clients, 46% are West African, 18% Central African, 20% Central and East Asion, 5% Eastern European, 3% South and Central American, and 8% other.
 66% of new clients are male and 34% were female.
 Of these new clients 43% were Muslim, 24% Christian, and 28.8% Buddhist and 40.5% represented other religions.
 For a visual representation please consult the Our Clients section of our website.